 Davies thinks that the phrase should be explored within the larger ancient Near Eastern background and its literary setting, meaning, and significance, as well as within its wider canonical context of the image of God's people as a "kingdom of priests."
 He concludes that although the phrase in the Hebrew Bible is unique to Exodus 19:6, the concept of Israel's collective royalty and priesthood is not.
-Other exegetes think the phrase means
+Other exegetes think the phrase means "a royal power exercised by priests."
+Still others believe the phrase does not apply to the people as a whole, but only to the leaders.
+The people are defined by the expression "and a holy nation" (wagôy qādōš).
+Yet the two phrases have a reciprocal relationship: since authority is exercised by the priests, the people are a holy nation.
+This interpretation does not appear in the Jewish tradition.
+The targum applies the expression to the whole people.
+The targum of Jerusalem I even makes the point

-&lt;sup>471 William Moran, "A Kingdom of Priests," in The Bible in Current Catholic Thought, ed.
+&lt;sup>31 William Moran, " A Kingdom of Priests," in The Bible in Current Catholic Thought, ed.
 John L. McKenzie (New York: Herder & Herder, 1962), 7-20.

-&lt;sup>472 See Elizabeth Schüssler Fiorenza, Priester für Gott (Münster: Aschendorff, 1972), 79-80, 89, 117; Vanhoye, Old Testament, 246.
+&lt;sup>32 See Elizabeth Schüssler Fiorenza, Priester für Gott (Münster: Aschendorff, 1972), 79-80, 89, 117; Vanhoye, Old Testament, 246.

-&lt;sup>473 See John Author Davies, "A Royal Priesthood: Literary and Intertextual Perspectives on An Image of Israel in Exodus 19:6," Tyndale Bulletin 53, no. 1 (2002): 157-59.
+&lt;sup>33 See John Author Davies, "A Royal Priesthood: Literary and Intertextual Perspectives on An Image of Israel in Exodus 19:6," Tyndale Bulletin 53, no. 1 (2002): 157-59.